fooplugins/Better-Media-Library-Fields/readme.txt

 Displays extra columns (Alternative Text, Caption, Description, Permalink and File URL) in the media library view

 == Description ==
 Displays extra columns (Alternative Text, Caption, Description, Permalink and File URL) in the media library view.
-You can choose to hide or show these new columns under the Screen Options dropdown.
+You can choose to hide or show these new columns using the Screen Options dropdown on the media library page.

+There are no settings for this plugin.
+Simply activate and enjoy!

 == Installation ==
 1. Upload the plugin folder to your `/wp-content/plugins/` folder